trskop/linux-device-drivers-labs/README.md

 # Description

-Some of us in [Unify][Unify homepage] attended Linux Device Drivers training, held in our development department in [Brno][Wikipedia: Brno] in days between *25th and 29th November 2013*.
+Some of us in [Unify][Unify homepage] attended Linux Device Drivers training, held in our development department in [Brno][Wikipedia: Brno] starting on 25th and ending on 29th November 2013.

 Our trainer for the week was [Anton Arapov][Anton Arapov at G+] from [RedHat][Wikipedia: RedHat].

-During the week long session we experimented with connecting [Wii Nunchuck][
-Wikipedia: Wii] to [Raspberry Pi][Wikipedia: Raspberry Pi] and also with its UART.
+During the week long session we experimented with connecting [Wii Nunchuck][Wikipedia: Wii] to [Raspberry Pi][Wikipedia: Raspberry Pi] and also with its UART.

 This repository contains my own solutions.

+Only after publishing the repository I noticed that commit times and dates are off.
+This was due to unsychronized time on the virtual machine I used during the session.

 [Anton Arapov at G+]: